PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 </details>

 ### Visualisations and Key Findings
-For a summary and overall visualisation of my full year analysis, please visit the Tableau Public dashboard I created here: Cyclistic BIKE SHARE | How do annual members and casual riders use Cyclistic bikes differently?
+For a summary and overall visualisation of my full year analysis, please visit the Tableau Public dashboard I have created: [Cyclistic BIKE SHARE | How do annual members and casual riders use Cyclistic bikes differently?](https://public.tableau.com/views/CyclisticBIKESHAREHowdoannualmembersandcasualridersuseCyclisticbikesdifferently/Dashboard?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link).

 Here are the **top 10 key insights** derived from my analysis:
 + Annual members account for 64% of total rides, while casual users constitute 36%.